MiraldiLab/maxATAC/README.md

 #### Using custom reference data

-The directory `~/opt/maxatac/data` is the default location that maxATAC will look for publication related data.
+The directory `~/opt/maxatac/data` is the default location where maxATAC will look for the maxATAC models, hg38 reference annotations, etc.

-If you want to use your own data, set the appropriate flags for each file with the path to your custom file.
+If you want to use your own references (e.g., hg19) or models, set the appropriate flags for each file with the path to your custom files.
 You can also adjust the relative paths in `constants.py` to be the default values for all functions.

 ___